Tuesday on 1590 KVGB, “The Talk of the Town”

 11A-11:30 “Viewpoints”

-11:30-12P “Room 428” hosted by Cole Reif – Guests include Connie Claussen who will discuss the “All-Star Basketball Game”
+11:30-12P “Room 428” hosted by Cole Reif – Guests include John Popp, Assistant Superintendent of Curriculum and Human Resources for USD 428.”

 12P-12:25 KVGB Noon Report – News, Sports, Weather, and other information